Cloudef/zig2nix/README.md

 #:
 #: Additional attributes:
 #:    zigTarget: Specify target for zig compiler, defaults to stdenv.targetPlatform.
+#:    zigInheritStdenv:
+#:       By default if zigTarget is specified, nixpkgs stdenv compatible environment is not used.
+#:       Set this to true, if you want to specify zigTarget, but still use the derived stdenv compatible environment.
 #:    zigPreferMusl: Prefer musl libc without specifying the target.
 #:    zigDisableWrap: makeWrapper will not be used.
 Might be useful if distributing outside nix.
 #:    zigWrapperArgs: Additional arguments to makeWrapper.